 I was eating on auto-pilot before.
 At 11 a.m., I’d start eating my food.
 I’d programmed myself to eat at a particular time, irrespective of actual hunger.

 Something was wrong.
 I was digesting my food, but I wasn’t assimilating all of it.
 I was forcing my body to work extra hard because I’d rush food into my stomach, not pay attention to the eating (I was reading the news), and at the end of the meal I’d feel stuffed and sometimes be gassy.

 I was forcing more food into my body than it could use.
 I was eating fast and not chewing thoroughly.
 I wasn’t enjoying my food—I was devouring it!

 My body then had to process and eliminate that food.
 It was wasteful and it took a toll on my health.

 Tilden has four rules of eating.
-I’ve been doing my best to follow them.
-It’s not easy.
+Make it your goal to follow these rules:

 - John Tilden Eating Rule #1

 - Never eat unless comfortable in mind and body from the previous meal or meal time.